 ✅ Verdict: It’s a Draw

 Wise and PayPal both provide desktop and mobile applications that are simple to use.
 Because you aren’t required to verify your identity, PayPal may be a little easier to set up.
 However, if you’re sending the money internationally for security reasons, it’s better to go through these steps.
 Besides, it’s only a few extra steps with Wise.

-Overall, you won’t feel lost or unsure where to go next when navigating both systems.
+Overall, you won’t feel lost or unsure of where to go next when navigating both systems.
 As a result, this one is a draw.

-Transferwise vs Paypal: Security
+TransferWise vs PayPal: Security